 ProQuest contains 18 field-specific databases (including MEDLINE) and Web-resources, covering natural sciences, social sciences, technology, and humanities via an advanced search interface.
 Tables and figures are searchable.

 Scopus is a multidisciplinary database covering a large selection of scientific, technical, medical, and social sciences journals.
-Citations are also included (from 1996 onwards).
+Citations are also included from 1996 onwards, but citations from before this date are being added on an ongoing basis (since 2015).
 Tools for analyzing search results and creating citation reports are also available.

 SciFinder provides direct access to Chemical Abstracts, REGISTRY, Chem-Cats, and other databases for searching chemical texts, structures, reactions, bio-sequences and patents.
 Please note, new users have to apply for a user name and password, before they can start!
 Therefore new users have to fill out a license administration form requested from the Max Planck Digital Library (MPDL) first.
 Click here to register to SciFinder.